-The removal of made land and dredging at this location down to a depth of 40 feet (Kirkorian et al. 1997:VI-7) likely impacted the southern edge of the modern sanitation pier along the Project pipeline route (see Appendix B-15).
+The removal of made land and dredging at this location down to a depth of 40 feet (Kirkorian et al. 1997:VI-7) likely impacted the southern edge of the modern sanitation pier along the Project pipeline route (see Appendix B-19 and B-20).
 Post-contact resources consisting of rubble from the demolition of piers and buildings, docks, and old bulkhead or retaining structures and dredging of the made land are likely to be present in the fill areas along the southern portion of the sanitation pier.
 Furthermore, the construction of the elevated Miller Highway also likely caused substantial disturbance in the immediate Project vicinity as it included sinking 4 to 5 foot wide cast-iron cassions 40 to 48 feet deep along the present route of West Street (HAA 1990:VI-10).
 Belowground remnants of these cassions could also be present.

 In summary, the Project pipeline route in Manhattan traverses made land that served for the extension of Gansevoort Street and adjacent commercial and industrial lots in the second half of the nineteenth century (ca. 1850s to ca. 1890s).
 The documented structures on the lots to the south of Gansevoort Street were situated on made land that was excavated in the 1890s, except for the very northern limits along the south side of Gansevoort Street.
 This area was converted into a freight and passenger pier continuously used and built upon in the first half of the twentieth century, and then following 1950 it was absorbed into the present-day New York City sanitation pier on the Gansevoort peninsula.
 The remaining portion of the Project pipeline route was reconfigured into the present day highway roadbeds and belowground support infrastructure just west of and parallel to West Street.
-Given the nature and extent of modern period disturbances in the former block west of West Street and south of Gansevoort Street, which included repeated filling, construction, demolition, and excavation/dredging episodes, it is not considered likely that any intact, articulated buried nineteenth-century streetscapes, buildings, or other features have survived in the Project pipeline route.
-The documented location of Fort Gansevoort is situated to the north outside of the Project pipeline route, so there are no potential impacts to any remains that may be present belowground in this general area.
+Given the nature and extent of modern period disturbances in the former block west of West Street and south of Gansevoort Street, which included repeated filling, construction, demolition, and excavation/dredging episodes, it is not considered likely that any intact, articulated buried nineteenth-century streetscapes, buildings, or other features have survived in the Project pipeline route, so there are no potential impacts to any remains that may be present belowground in this general area.

 In regards to pre-contact period resources, a cartographic shoreline reconstruction was created for the Westside Highway Project cultural resources study based on soil boring data (HCI 1983).
 The shoreline reconstruction map indicates that the depth of the former surface available for human occupation ranged between 40 and 100 feet below the present sea level, and the configuration of the contour lines indicates that this area was steeply sloped (HCI 1983:Figure 4).
 The contour map also indicated that the Gansevoort Street area containing the present Project pipeline route was last available for human occupation prior to ca. 7,200 years before being completely inundated by the Hudson River, although the steep slope was not likely to have been attractive to inhabitants.
-On this basis alone, Segment 74 is considered to have very low pre-contact sensitivity, and proposed pipeline construction impacts are not expected to exceed 20 feet.
+On this basis alone, the route is considered to have very low pre-contact sensitivity, and proposed pipeline construction impacts are not expected to exceed 20 feet.

-Based on the above summarized information, Segment 74 is considered to have no to low sensitivity for both precontact and post-contact period resources.
-No further archaeological investigations or soil borings are recommended for this segment of the Project.
+Based on the above summarized information, the pipeline route is considered to have no to low sensitivity for both pre-contact and post-contact period resources.
+No further archaeological investigations or soil borings are recommended between STA 1052+42.5 and 1057+94.6.